urbit/docs/tutorials/arvo/arvo.md

 homoiconic, code is data, so this is does secrely have everything the vanes are doing encoded within, including all user apps.

-As you can see, the state of Arvo is quite simple.
-It's primary role is that of a traffic cop.
+As you can see, the state of Arvo itself is quite simple.
+Its primary role is that of a traffic cop, and most of interesting part of the state lies in `vanes`.

 ## Vanes

 The Arvo kernel can do very little on its own.
 Its functionality is extended in a careful and controlled way with vanes, also known as kernel modules.

 As described above, we use Arvo proper to route and control the flow of `move`s.
-However, Arvo proper is rarely directly responsible for processing the event data that directly causes the desired outcome of a move.
+However, Arvo proper is rarely directly responsible for processing the event data that directly causes the desired outcome of a `move`.
 This event data is contained within a `card`.
 Instead, Arvo proper passes the `card` off to one of its vanes, which each present an interface to clients for a particular well-defined, stable, and general-purpose piece of functionality.

 As of this writing, we have nine vanes, which each provide the following services: